COVID-19 vaccine misinformation and hesitancy: United States

 On 7 October 2022, Florida Surgeon General Dr. Joseph Ladapo issued a press release discouraging men aged 18 to 39 from taking the COVID-19 vaccine since a study by the Florida Department of Health concluded vaccinated men of the age group had an 84% increased likelihood of dying from heart problems.
 The study was neither peer-reviewed, nor published in a scientific journal, while its authors, source of funding, and methods of analysis were not disclosed.
 The study faced ample criticism, contending misrepresentation of data, that the time frame for examining deaths was too long, a lack of transparency, and that the efficacy and safety of the vaccines were ignored.
 Steve Kirsch, an entrepreneur who promotes COVID-19 vaccine misinformation, cited the study as proof that mRNA vaccines are fatal to children.
 A study published in JAMA showed an increased risk for myocarditis within seven days of vaccination.
 The group with most recorded cases (males aged 16 to 17) had 106 per million doses, though the actual incidence is likely higher due to overall underreporting.
 96% of patients were hospitalized, but most cases were mild and patients typically experienced symptomatic recovery by discharge.

+On 17 September 2023, a flawed analysis co-authored by Denis Rancourt and published by the Correlation Research in the Public Interest organization claimed that all-cause mortality data didn’t indicate any benefit from COVID-19 vaccination in 17 examined countries, estimating that the COVID-19 vaccinations had killed around 17 million people instead.
+The report faultily correlates vaccine rollout with increases in mortality, ignoring the role of SARS-CoV-2.

+The authors also didn’t establish whether the people who died had been vaccinated, since their all-cause mortality data was population-level data, not individual-level data.

-In May 2025, American cardiologist Peter A. McCullough testified before the United States Senate claiming that 73.9% of all deaths during the COVID-19 pandemic died from causes related to COVID-19 vaccines.
-He based his claim on a discredited scientific study: "A systematic review of autopsy findings in deaths after COVID-19 vaccination", which was heavily criticized for its methodological errors.
+In 2024, American cardiologist Peter A. McCullough co-authored a narrative review titled: "COVID-19 mRNA Vaccines: Lessons Learned from the Registrational Trials and Global Vaccination Campaign", which claims that COVID-19 vaccines have killed nearly 14 times as many people as they saved.
+The article, which uncritically cites erroneous previous analysis as evidence, was retracted.
+In May 2025, he testified before the United States Senate claiming that 73.9% of all deaths during the COVID-19 pandemic were caused by the adverse effects of COVID-19 vaccines.
+He based his claim on a discredited and retracted scientific study: "A systematic review of autopsy findings in deaths after COVID-19 vaccination", which was heavily criticized for its methodological errors.